hashchange/backbone.select/readme.md

 ## Dependencies and setup

-[Backbone][] is the only dependency.
+[Backbone][] and [Underscore][] are the only dependencies.
 Include backbone.select.js after [Backbone][].
-Backbone.Select requires Backbone 1.0.0 or later.

-When loaded as a module (e.g. AMD, Node), Backbone.Select does not export a meaningful value.
-It solely lives in the Backbone namespace.

 The stable version of Backbone.Select is available in the `dist` directory ([dev][dist-dev], [prod][dist-prod]).
 If you use Bower, fetch the files with `bower install backbone.select`.
 With npm, it is `npm install backbone.select`.

+When loaded as a module (e.g. AMD, Node), Backbone.Select does not export a meaningful value.
+It solely lives in the Backbone namespace.

 ## Basic model and collection interaction

 In theory, a selectable model could be used on its own, but what purpose would it serve?
 Models are selected in the context of a collection.

-So the mixins are used in tandem: Models are augmented with the Backbone.Select.Me mixin, and stored in Backbone.Select.One or Backbone.Select.Many collections.
+So the mixins are used in tandem: Models are augmented with the [Backbone.Select.Me][] mixin, and stored in [Backbone.Select.One][] or [Backbone.Select.Many][] collections.
 All models in a Backbone.Select collection must have the Backbone.Select.Me mixin applied to them.
+If you don't take care of that yourself, it [happens automatically][select.me-auto-applied] when models, or sets of raw model data, are added to a Select.One or Select.Many collection.

 Selections can be made with model or collection methods.
 Model and collection will keep each other in sync.
 Thus, if `model` is part of `collection`, `model.select()` and `collection.select( model )` are equivalent.